Rules Governing Admission to the Bar In Missouri

 The limited license shall be reinstated if a lawyer's employment is terminated and:

-A lawyer admitted pursuant to this Rule 8.105 is required to immediately notify the clerk of this Court of any change in the lawyer's employment or in the lawyer's licensure status in other states or territories.
+A lawyer admitted pursuant to this Rule 8.105 is required to immediately notify the clerk of this Court of any change in the lawyer's employment or in the lawyer's licensure status in another United States or foreign jurisdiction.
 In conjunction with the annual enrollment statement required by Rule 6.01, a lawyer admitted pursuant to this Rule 8.105 shall certify that the lawyer is still employed by the employer qualifying under Rule 8.105(a)(1) or that the lawyer is no longer qualified for the license provided by this Rule 8.105.

 8.106 TEMPORARY ADMISSION FOR ATTORNEY SPOUSES OF ACTIVE DUTY MILITARY